jlindeloef/carrotland/README.md

 + #### Game end
 After 10 turns the game ends in game over or when user found the 5 carrots.
-Either you win or loose you will always get the question if you want to play again.
+Either user win or loose, the user will always get the question if to play again.

 ##### Win game
 If the user finds the 5 carrots before the 10th turn it will win the game.